bpkucsb/pyspark_ml/README.md

-In this demo I try to guess if someone's income is below $50k or above $50k by training non-linear ML models on some data.
-I load a train and test TSV and train Logistic regression, random forest, gradiant boosted trees and a neural network (PyTorch) on the data.
-Data Visualizations are done in Tableau and data processing is done in PySpark.
+In this demo we use statistical modeling to predict if someone's income is below $50k or above $50k by training non-linear ML models on input records data.
+TSV data is loaded for train and test and the following ML models are trained on the training data: logistic regression, random forest, gradiant boosted trees and a neural network (PyTorch).
+Visualizations are done in Tableau Public and data processing is done in PySpark.

 # Analysis of Training data